Chris-Mullen/My-Projects/README.md

 *Technologies Used: C++, SDL_Mixer, UNIX*

-**PyScales - 2018**
+**PythonScales - 2018**

-PyScales is a simple application for synthesizing sine waves according to a particular musical scale; Written in python and using the UNIX SoX Application.
+PythonScales is a simple application for synthesizing sine waves according to a particular musical scale; Written in python and using the UNIX SoX Application.
 It's generic purpose is for practicing musicians to play a given scale or set of scales at a particular tempo.
 A Chord can be played in the background to give context to the scale e.g. When playing through the seven modes of the Major Scale.
 This Project began as a precursor to RhythmSection above and its functionality will most likely be integrated instead of developed further.